 Conservation management costs, including new plantings, and pest and weed control (via volunteer labour).

 Sales & marketing costs needed to monetize carbon offset units.

-The Rameka Forest Carbon Project sells its credits to customers via the Ekos retail platform of carbon neutrality and carbon offsetting services.
-Rameka charges a wholesale price of $23 to cover the costs of conservation management and project reporting and registration, and Ekos charges a $7 retail margin bringing the retail carbon price to $30/tCO2e.
+The Rameka Forest Carbon Project sells its credits to customers via the ekos retail platform of carbon neutrality and carbon offsetting services.
+Rameka charges a wholesale price of $23 to cover the costs of conservation management and project reporting and registration, and ekos charges a $7 retail margin bringing the retail carbon price to $30/tCO2e.
 The retail margin is used to cover the costs of sales effort, operating community carbon neutrality campaigns, and helping businesses go carbon neutral.
-This includes CO2 footprint measurement, emission reduction, offsetting, and carbon certification compliant with the NZ Commerce Commission guidelines on carbon claims.
-Both Ekos (retailer) and the Rameka Forest Carbon Project (wholesaler) are not-for-profit organisations.
+This includes CO2 footprint measurement, emission reduction, offsetting, and carbon certification compliant with the New Zealand Commerce Commission guidelines on carbon claims.
+Both ekos (retailer) and the Rameka Forest Carbon Project (wholesaler) are not-for-profit organisations.